mkualquiera/suli-pona-toki/README.md

 ### Advanced Modification with "no"

-The "no" particle can be thought of as turning the current deepest head into an explanation, property, or tail for what is to come.
+The "no" particle can be thought of as turning the current head into the nuance of a new head.
 This allows for complex semantic grouping:

 - `nasa telo pi ike jan pi suli tomo` = "((crazy water) (bad person)) (big structure)" = The mansion owned by a villain who is into making alcohol.
 - `nasa telo pi ike jan no suli tomo` = "(crazy water) ((bad person) (big structure))" = The big bar owned by the villain.